ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 .. versionadded:: 2.5

-Another special tag is ``never`` that will prevent a task from being run unless a tag is specifically requested.
+Another special tag is ``never``, which will prevent a task from running unless a tag is specifically requested.

 Example::